-VANCOUVER, BRITISH COLUMBIA--(Marketwired - Dec.
-24, 2013) - Timmins Gold Corp. ("Timmins Gold" or the "Company") (TSX:TMM)(NYSE MKT:TGD) announces that it has filed an updated National Instrument 43-101 Technical Report on SEDAR (www.sedar.com) for its San Francisco Gold Mine in Sonora, Mexico.
-A summary of the contents of the Technical Report were previously released by Timmins Gold on November 5, 2013.
+VANCOUVER, BRITISH COLUMBIA--(Marketwired - Oct.
+5, 2016) - Timmins Gold Corp. ("Timmins Gold" or the "Company") (TSX:TMM)(NYSE MKT:TGD) announces that it has filed an updated National Instrument 43-101 Technical Report on SEDAR (www.sedar.com) and EDGAR (www.sec.gov) for its San Francisco Gold Mine in Sonora, Mexico.
+A summary of the contents of the Technical Report was previously released by Timmins Gold on August 22, 2016.

 About Timmins Gold